-Treatment techniques and management of complex CLI were the topic of an afternoon session moderated by Constantino Pena, MD, and Jihad Mustapha, MD.
+Treatment techniques and management of complex CLI were the topic of an afternoon session at ISET 2019 moderated by Constantino Pena, MD, and Jihad Mustapha, MD.
 The moderators introduced Michael Jaff, DO, who began the session with a discussion on reducing PVD mortality by optimizing medical management.

 He reviewed data from several trials, including FOURIER and COMPASS, and he posed the question, does medical management reduce mortality in PAD?
 “It absolutely does,” Dr. Jaff said.
 However, although medical management is getting better, adherence rates in medical therapy are poor from both the physician and patient standpoints, he noted.

 Bulent Arslan, MD, spoke next and shared techniques in recanalizing an occluded SFA.
 He discussed disease management principles and mentioned the TASC 2 consensus document for treatment recommendations based on lesion length.
 However, he said that there are often exceptions and treatment is also based on economics, experience, availability of tools, and other factors.
 He went on to present several difficult cases with accompanying imaging and history.